isaac-mason/arancini/packages/arancini/README.md

 ### 🧠 Systems

 The core library (`@arancini/core`) does not have a concept of systems.
-A "System" can be as simple as a function that operations on entities in the world, as we saw in the "Querying Entities" section above.
+A "System" can be as simple as a function that operates on entities in the world, as we saw in the "Querying Entities" section above.

 Arancini does however provide opt-in utilities for writing systems in `arancini/systems`.
 This provides a convenient way of organising logic if you're not sure where to start.